little-evil-thing/utils.lua/README.md

 # 4. Contributing
 By using this module and reporting issues, you help me to improve it.
-But you can suggest me to add new or features too.
+But you can suggest me to add new features too.
 I can accept critics, as long as it's constructive.
 Oh and english isn't my first language, so if you see some mistakes, please tell me.

 # 5. License and Thanks
 * [License](./LICENSE)

-> You are free to use my code, and apply changes, and if you can credite me, I will be happy.
+> You are free to use my code, and apply changes, and if you can credit me, I will be happy.

 * Thanks